 The Constitution of the Student Congress

-The current constitutuion of the Student Congress was ratified in April 2017.
+The current constitution of the Student Congress was ratified in February 2019.
 The document declares the structure, defines the responsibilities and explains the procedures of the congress.

 - Student Congress is the representative body of students whose purpose is to promote the welfare of the Student Body of Hope College.
 Its purpose is to deliberate and initiate policy in any area of student concern or improvement, including academics, administrative relations, and the quality of student life, while adhering to the mission statement of the college.
 Student Congress functions within the campus governance structure by providing representation on campus-wide boards and committees, and to the Board of Trustees.
 Student Congress is the official liaison between the student body and the administration.
 Student Congress is responsible for recommending and administering the budget for student activities and groups.